its-justus/pizza-parlor/README.md

 **Import data**

-See database.sql for more database information
+See database.sql for information on creating tables within your database.

 **Start your server**